owncloud-archive/documentation/admin_manual/enterprise/installation/oracle_db_configuration.rst

     :hidden:

 This document will cover the setup and preparation of the ownCloud server to support the use of Oracle as a backend database.
-For the purposes of testing, we are using Oracle Enterprise Linux as both the Web server thatwill host ownCloud, and as a host for the Oracle Database.

 Outline of Steps
 ================